A larger piece of the sales pie for the producer

 - Ethical production, preferably organic

-- Operations that are open and transparent, with the producer obliged to provide information on production
+- Operations are open and transparent and the producer is obliged to provide information on their products and production

 The network moderator has the right to set other criteria for selection of producers for the REKO network.

 You can find existing REKO networks on the maps here.

 Contact the moderator if you are interested in joining a REKO network.

 Products must not be advertised before the moderator has approved them.
 The moderator is entitled to remove a notice from any producer who has not been accepted to the group (even if orders for the products have been made).

 Guidelines for REKO operators in Finland